RPI-WCL/pilots/README.md

 PILOTS has been successfully applied to avionics applications.
 Most notably, we have shown that PILOTS can fix data errors due to pitot tube sensor failures which occurred in [Air France Flight 447 accident](http://wcl.cs.rpi.edu/papers/bdse2013.pdf).
 For more information, visit [the PILOTS web site](http://wcl.cs.rpi.edu/pilots/) and look at [related papers](https://wcl.cs.rpi.edu/bib/Keyword/DATA-STREAMING.html).

+In version 0.4, PILOTS has introduced the ability to use machine learning models to predict output based on input streams/producers of data.
+These learning models utilize [sci-kit learn library](http://scikit-learn.org/stable/), and this PILOTS project already includes an offline linear regression model and an online dynamic Bayes classifier model.
+Further information on utilizing the learning model functionality of PILOTS can be found [here](https://wcl.cs.rpi.edu/pilots/tutorial/learning_model_overview.html).

+*Note: The following commands shown for the command line are assumed to be implemented in the bash shell*

 1. Software Requirements
 ----------------------------------------------------------------------------------------------